OpenEugene/little-help-book-web/README.md

 ## Database Management

-Airtable holds our data and makes it available with [Airtable API](https://airtable.com/appj3UWymNh6FgtGR/api/docs#curl/introduction).
+Airtable holds our data and makes it available with [Airtable API](https://littlehelpbook.com/swagger/index.html) with Airtable-generated documentation [here](https://airtable.com/appj3UWymNh6FgtGR/api/docs#curl/introduction).

 Here are steps to follow when making changes in the base in order to not interrupt data entry or website usage: